Predicting kernel regression learning curves from only raw data statistics

 Given a segment of the spectrum, $\Lambda \subset \sigma(A)$, we define $V_\Lambda$ as the reducing space of $\Lambda$.
 For example, if $\Lambda = \{E\}$, then $V_\Lambda$ is the closed span of all eigenvectors with eigenvalue $E$.
 We also define $P_\Lambda$ as the orthogonal projector to $V_\Lambda$.

-The following theorem shows that, if a segment of the operator spectrum is separated by $\Omega (1)$ from the rest of the spectrum, then its corresponding reducing subspaces would only rotate by $O(\epsilon)$ under an operator perturbation by $O(\epsilon)$.
+The following theorem shows that, if the operator spectrum split into two parts mutually well-separated by $\Omega (1)$, then their corresponding two reducing subspaces would each only rotate by $O(\epsilon)$ under an operator perturbation by $O(\epsilon)$.

 \boxit{ \begin{theorem}[Davis–Kahan $\sin \Theta$ theorem \citep{davis:1970-eigenvector-perturbation}] Let $A, B$ be self-adjoint operators such that \begin{itemize} \item $\sigma(A)$ is partitioned into $\Lambda_0, \Lambda_1$ \item $\sigma(B)$ is partitioned into $\Gamma_0, \Gamma_1$ \item The spaces $V_{\Lambda_0}, V_{\Gamma_0}$ are of the same dimension.
 Similarly for $V_{\Lambda_1}, V_{\Gamma_1}$. \item $\Lambda_0$ is contained in an interval $[x, y]$. \item $\Gamma_1$ is disjoint from the enlarged interval $(x - \delta, y + \delta)$. \end{itemize}